pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 ### File types
 "Everything is a file in Linux" - every object in linux is a "type" of file Three types of files
-- regular files - most common files containing text, images, scripts, configuration, shell scripts, jpeg
+- Regular files.
+THere are most common type of files containing text, images, scripts, configuration, shell scripts, jpeg, etc.
-- directory - stores other directories and files
+- Directory.
+Type of file that stores other directories and files
-- special files (5 types_
+- Special files (5 types)
-  -  Character files - represent devices under /dev - mouse, keyboard
+  -  Character files - The files reepresent devices under /dev that allow devices to communicate to the OS serially.
+Exampes: mouse, keyboard
-  -  Block files - under /dev - a block device reads to from and writes to a device in chunks of block either memory or hard disk
+  -  Block files - These represent block devices under /dev - a block device reads to from and writes to a device in chunks of block either memory or hard disk
   -  Links: Links to data to Hard links and symbolic links (like a short cut or alias and are independent).
+  	-  Hard link, link same file.
+Deleting hard link deletes file
+  	-  	oft link is like a short cut to the actaul file
   -  Sockets - communication between two processes
   -  Named pipes - speciaal process connection data between processes Data can flow bi-directionly

-Identify file type
+Identify file type or display file type
 ```
 $ file /home/pslucas
 /home/pslucas: directory
 $ file /home/pslucas/text.txt
 /home/pslucas/text.txt: ASCII text
 ```
-or use the list command 'ls' command to identify file type by the output
+or use the list command 'ls' command with -l long switch to identify file type by the output
 ```
 $ ls -ld /home/pslucas/
 drwxr-xr-x 7 pslucas pslucas 4096 Apr 25 19:53 /home/pslucas/